Thursday, 27 April 2023

 Ranking: 195

-+ I’ve long wondered which DW companion most resembled who I would be if I was taken across time and space.
+POSITIVES + I’ve long wondered which Dr Who companion most resembles who I would be if I was taken across time and space.
 At different times I’ve considered Harry (perpetually clumsy), Rory (comic relief often out of his depth), Peri (alternating bouts of sarcasm and weariness) and Vicki (giving cute nicknames to ugly looking monsters about to eat me).
 I really think that it’s Bill though: she’s mostly one step away from a breakdown, constantly bewildered by real life never mind life with the Doctor and her fellow Earthlings often feel more alien to her than the aliens she meets.
+She’s a very natural mixture of impulsive, kind, courageous and scared that makes her feel more ‘rounded’ than most and the ‘single-emotion’ threat of the story really shows that up: no robot would ever be able to single Bill out for destruction because there are always too many emotions passing across her face.
 This could so easily become irritating, but Pearl Mackie somehow manages to make Bill adorable, fearless, loyal and empathetic rather than just lost and wet.
-Because of the way the handover between showrunners was made (Moffat getting an extra year he really wasn’t expecting because Chris Chibnall wasn’t ready in time) Bill only got one season in the Tardis and less time on-screen than any other modern Who companion bar Martha and Dan, but even by her second story she feels like a real rounded believable credible character we both recognise and can sympathise with.
+Because of the way the handover between showrunners was made (Moffat getting an extra year he really wasn’t expecting because Chris Chibnall wasn’t ready in time) Bill only got one season in the Tardis and less time on-screen than any other modern Who companion bar Martha and Dan (and now Ruby and Belinda), but even by her second story she feels like a real rounded believable credible character we both recognise and can sympathise with.
+It’s a real shame she wasn’t in the series for longer.

-- I’ve loved him since his breakthrough role in ‘Two Pints Of Lager and A Packet Of Crisps’, he’s one of the best DI’s in ‘Death Of Paradise we’ve ever had and I’d long hoped Ralf Little would be in DW one day maybe even as the Doctor but…well he’s not at his best here, mis-cast as a Human colonist and and struggling to shine in a role that gives him precious little to do.
-They should have saved him for a better part.
+NEGATIVES - I’ve loved him since his breakthrough role in ‘Two Pints Of Lager and A Packet Of Crisps’, he’s one of the best DI’s in ‘Death Of Paradise we’ve ever had, he’s excellent as Guy Fawkes in the best Dr Who game ‘The Gunpowder Plot’ and I’d long hoped Ralf Little would be in Dr Who one day properly, maybe even as the Doctor but…goodness he’s not at his best here, mis-cast as Steadfast who, as the name suggests, is something of a walking clichΓ©.
+Ralf is one of the biggest Whovians to ever appear in Dr Who so it’s a real shame he wasn’t given a part that asked more of him than looking grumpy and shooting at things.

 No comments: